Rossica Young Translators Award 2014

 Submissions are accepted from entrants up to the age of 24, and consist of a translation of a prose extract from works by Russia's foremost contemporary novelists.
 Entrants may choose between three extracts, each of around 2,500 words.
-The winning entry will be awarded a prize of £500, and will be announced at a special event during the 5th SLOVO Russian Literature Festival on the 20th of March, where the winner of the Rossica Prize will also be revealed.
+The winning entry is awarded a prize of £500.

 Ian Fallon - (University of St Andrews), Pepperstein

 Laura Thomas - (unaffiliated), Shargunov